sp

 Tips About French Culture

-Learn to understand the French :-)
+Learn to understand the French culture

 When I first moved to France, I sure needed tips about French culture.